Carotid endarterectomy (CEA) is

 the artery.
 Plaque is made up of fatty substances, cholesterol, cellular waste products,

 affect arteries throughout the body.
-Carotid artery disease is similar to coronary artery
+Carotid artery disease is like coronary artery

-disease.
-In coronary artery disease, blockages form in the arteries of the heart and may
+In coronary artery disease, blockages form in the arteries of the heart and may cause

 The brain needs a constant supply